stevew817/AMS2ZWAVE/README.md

 ## Z-Wave operation
 Device only has a single association group, which is the lifeline group.
 It will report meter updates unsolicited to the node registered to the lifeline group.
 Frequent updates report power draw, whilst the accumulated meter reading is only reported once an hour (see the HAN standard from NEK).
+This is a limitation of the HAN standard.

+The node could theoretically average the reported power draw in-between getting the accumulated meter reading reports, but since some meters only report power for the last second every 10s, that opens up a possibility of averaging higher than actual, and thus 'overestimating' the meter reading within the hour.
+That would mean the reported accumulated value could potentially go backwards once an hour, and it's not a given that various systems will be able to cope with that.

 The controller can ask ('poll') for other values (like voltage and current), but there is currently no support for reporting these automatically.
 I consider the use case for grabbing these values fairly narrow, since line voltage shouldn't deviate from 230V too much, and you can calculate backwards from